eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-At an interval of 2 seconds the AgentManager measures the available resources and sends them to the Ankaios server via an `AgentLoadStatus` message.
+At an interval of 2 seconds the AgentManager measures the global cpu load and the available free memory and sends them to the Ankaios server via an `AgentLoadStatus` message.

 Rationale: The Ankaios server workloads scheduler shall necessitate in the future the knowledge of available resources.